Hide Sensitive Azure IDs on web browser

 For a more guided details and information, check out https://github.com/clarkio/azure-mask

-About Author: Jonah Andersson is a Filipina-Swedish Software Developer who codes fullstack system development in C# .NET/NET Core.
+About Author: Jonah Andersson is a Filipina-Swedish Software Engineer who codes fullstack system development in C# .NET.
+She is a Microsoft MVP for Azure, Certified Azure Developer, Microsoft Certified Trainer, Founder/Organizer of Azure User Group Sundsvall Sweden.
 She currently works as a Software Developer Consultant at Forefront Consulting in Sweden.
 Jonah is passionate about learning, developing and sharing knowledge about Microsoft Azure cloud technologies.
 A woman who code advocating gender equality in the tech industry through mentorship and by being role model.
-She also loves creative technical writing her experience.
+She also loves technical writing.